codeDragon491/exercise/README.md

 ## Running the json-server

 Run the json-server in a terminal and launch the JSON file.
+Make sure you are in the directory, where your JSON file is located.
 `json-server --watch myJSONfile.json`

 ## Code scaffolding